joinpursuit/9-1-module-three-assessment/README.md

 There are no tests for this assessment.

+### Submission

+Before submitting your application, please take the time to click through your app and confirm that everything is rendering and working.

 ## Instructions

 Using the [Studio Ghibli API](https://ghibliapi.herokuapp.com/), you are going to create a frontend-only application that displays information about the movies, characters, and locations created by Studio Ghibli.